oryxlabs/PolarDNS/README.md

 ## Adding new features

-Adding new features to PolarDNS is essential.
+Adding new features to PolarDNS is crucial for discovering truly novel DNS issues.

-PolarDNS allows you to relatively easily implement a new idea, a test case, a feature or a PoC, without a need of implementing your own DNS server.
+PolarDNS enables you to easily implement a new idea, test case, feature, or PoC without needing to build your own DNS server.

-All you need is a basic / intermediate Python knowledge and knowing a bit of DNS protocol too.
+All you need is basic to intermediate Python knowledge and some understanding of the DNS protocol.

-Both can be learned on the go by looking on the PolarDNS code and by simply copying and modifying some of the existing features.

-Testing locally using ``dig`` / ``host`` / ``nlsookup`` and [Wireshark](https://www.wireshark.org/) is of essence here.

-The `test/test.sh` script has been tested on a machine running `dig 9.18.10`.

-Plus, the [links](#links) below can help with the DNS protocol.
+For detailed, step-by-step instructions on adding new features, refer to the [CONTRIBUTING](CONTRIBUTING.md) page.
+There, you'll also find information on how to debug PolarDNS, submit bug reports, share ideas and more.

 ## Links

-Here are some great resources which can aid in the testing process.
+Here are some excellent resources that are useful when playing with PolarDNS.

 DNS Protocol related links:
 - https://en.wikipedia.org/wiki/List_of_DNS_record_types